 So where do those chickens, cattle, and pigs actually live?

-Here's where the world's cattle are
+Here's where the world's 1.4 billion cows live

 This one's straightforward: The density of cattle is highest in India, in east Africa, in northern Europe, and in South America.
 China's got plenty of cattle, although the country is less important here than it is for other types of livestock.

-Here's where the world's chickens are
+Here's where the world's 19.6 billion chickens are

 By and large, chicken populations tend to track human populations pretty closely — chicken production isn't quite as dependent on finding suitable pasture as, say, cattle is.
 The highest densities are in eastern China, in Pakistan and India, and in western Europe.